 Consult with Hunters Who Have Hunted in Your Unit, Join Now!

-For access to all of our research and data we've collected over the last 20+ years, then join today and access the best research tools for hunting Antelope & Deer in Kansas including 3D Maps, Draw Odds, Consultations and much more.
+For access to all of our research and data we've collected over the last 20+ years, then join today and access the best research tools for hunting Antelope & Deer in Kansas including Draw Odds, Consultations and much more.
 Go on more hunts with better information!

 Search our database of Kansas Antelope & Deer opportunities.

-The Kansas non-resident deer application deadline is April 26, 2024.
+The Kansas non-resident deer application deadline is April 26, 2025.

 Our online/print magazine has everything in one location: Application info, draw details and odds, fees, hunter requirements, point structure, age restrictions, youth information, weapon restrictions, other tag opportunities, hunt planning and much more.
 If you would like access to all of our research join today!